Collect Trellix Email Security Cloud (formerly FireEye ETP) logs

 Setting Value

-Location type Choose based on your needs (Region, Dual-region, Multi-region).
+Location type Choose based on your needs (Region, Dual-region, Multi-region)

-Location Select the location (for example, us-central1).
+Location Select the location (e.g., us-central1)

-Storage class Standard (recommended for frequently accessed logs).
+Storage class Standard (recommended for frequently accessed logs)

-Access control Uniform (recommended).
+Access control Uniform (recommended)

-Protection tools Optional: Enable object versioning or retention policy.
+Protection tools Optional: Enable object versioning or retention policy

 6. Click Create.